regiellis/civitai-models-cli/README.md

 - [X] Add search locations for `.env`
 - [X] Add groqCloud integration
 - [X] Add sanity checks for permissions, folder locations, feedback
-- [ ] Add feature to download a update to a model if it already exists
+- [X] Add feature to download a update to a model if it already exists
-- [ ] Add feature to download a specific version of a model
+- [X] Add feature to download a specific version of a model
+- [ ] Add feature to have Ollama agents suggest a 5 models based on a prompt

 ### Contact